Confidence Guarantee & SAVE £300 ON SELECTED TANZANIA TOURS

 Check out our safaris in Tanzania and Kenya to see the range of tours we offer to Serengeti National Park and Masai Mara, where it is possible to experience the migration.

 However, please bear in mind that the Migration is a natural event, the timing of which may vary from year to year.
-We therefore recommend that you contact our travel consultants to find out when you should travel and what the best tour is for you.
+We therefore recommend that you contact our travel specialists to find out when you should travel and what the best tour is for you.

 TourCompass – From tourist to traveller